tylermystery/builder/spec_sheet.md

 Multi-User Collaboration: Multiple collaborators can be added to a session, with their avatars displayed in the header.
 Session Management: A user's complete selection can be saved, generating a unique, shareable URL for collaboration.
 A dropdown menu displays previously saved sessions, and selecting one loads the session with UI updates.
-Autosave is implemented with a UI toggle that enables automatic saving every 30 seconds and debounced saves on state changes.
 User Interface and Experience
 Dynamic Header: The sticky header features a centered title that dynamically updates with the event name, with collaborator avatars on the left and session controls on the right.
+When a user scrolls down, the header collapses to a compact summary view to maximize catalog visibility, and expands when the user scrolls up.
-Summary Toolbar: A persistent toolbar at the bottom manages core event details: Event Name, Date, Headcount, and Location, with a "Download Source" button on the bottom right for easy access, replacing in-catalog "details cards."
+Summary Toolbar: A persistent toolbar at the bottom manages core event details: Event Name, Date, Headcount, and Location, replacing in-catalog "details cards."
-Undo/Redo: Fully functional Undo and Redo buttons allow users to step through their history of changes.
 Emoji Reactions: Users can leave emoji reactions on any event, used to automatically sort lists.
-Pre-MVP Disclaimer: Tooltips on the sessions dropdown note that these features are incomplete, setting expectations for the beta release.
 Code Readiness Assessment
 The codebase has a strong, modern foundation but requires improvements in security and completion of features.
 State Management: ✅ Completed